 Weight of the World

-The ledgers serve as a historical record of the mundane, such as food purchases and inventories.
-By working with these ledgers, I am collaborating with people of the past and building another layer of human history, while pondering how we arrived at this point.
-I painted several of the larger ledgers, creating context for the collages, much like a diorama one might see in a natural history museum.
+The antique ledgers serve as a historical snapshot of the mundane, such as food purchases and inventories.
+By working atop these ledgers, I am collaborating with people of the past and building another layer of human history, while pondering how we arrived at this point, our similarities and our differences in relation to the people that lived before us.